HTTP-RPC/Kilo/README.md

 For example, the `ResultSetAdapter` class discussed below wraps an instance of `java.sql.ResultSet` and exposes its contents as an auto-closeable list of map values.
 Calling `close()` on the list closes the underlying result set, ensuring that database resources are not leaked.

 ### Request Metadata
-`RPCService` provides a set of protected methods that allow an extending class to obtain additional information about a request that is not included in the method arguments:
+`WebRPCService` provides a set of protected methods that allow an extending class to obtain additional information about a request that is not included in the method arguments:

 * `getLocale()` - returns the locale associated with the current request
 * `getUserPrincipal()` - returns the user principal associated with the current request